 Ms. Freya lives in Highland Park with her partner Iggy and their two children, Addison and Aurora, who both attended HPUMP and whom she now homeschools.
 Iggy is an artist and a graphic designer.

 When she’s not teaching, Ms. Freya is probably either reading, baking, practicing yoga, listening to podcasts, learning Swedish, or watering her nearly 70 house plants.
 She is also a multimedia artist and a trained birth doula.
 She loves to travel and has spent time in almost every state!

-Ms. Alexis Guernsey is in her first year as co-teacher of the Rainbow Kids.
+Ms. Alexis Guernsey is in her second year as co-teacher of the Rainbow Kids and her first year as our Music Teacher!
 She was introduced to HPUMP and the Reggio Emilia approach in 2020-2021 when her daughter was in the Moonbeams class.
 Given the challenges of navigating the pandemic, as a parent Ms. Alexis valued the sense of community HPUMP offered her daughter.
 The classroom environment and approach to collaboration were not only enlightening to her as an individual, but often sanity saving as a mother.
 Having also served as a substitute teacher and summer camp counselor, Ms. Alexis is thrilled to be a part of the HPUMP team!

 Ms. Alexis holds both a B.A. and a M.M. from the University of Mississippi (Hotty Toddy!) with a concentration in vocal performance.
 Music is very much a part of her life and teaching style.
 The Rainbow Kids can look forward to a lot of fun as they discover music and song for themselves!